 Aug 1993 Finally DOD (Department of Defense) admits they correlated reports to Hrdlicka that were not Hrdlicka, however these reports still remain in Hrdlicka’s file.

 (Carol’s comments: CoI.
 Schlatter states there were no sightings of pilots in the caves after 1967 yet I have a report dated 1968 stating American Pilots were imprisoned in a cave.
 There is a report dated Jan 1970 on a prison camp containing about 20 US pilots at Sam Neua.
 Another report dated 1973 shows seven Caucasians, two had an audience with Prince Souphanavong.
 There is an Intelligence report on 54 confirmed enemy camps in Laos.
 If there are no prisoners in Laos what are these camps for?
 Over 500 men were lost in Laos, is it reasonable to think out of 500 plus men, only two men survived their incident?
 A report stating only known POWs to be in area are Hrdlicka and Shelton then who are all the other men referred to in the US governments own documents?
+In a 1992 Senate Select Committee Hearing deposition Admiral Moorer made the statement “Once they get moved into that POW status, God help you”.
 In 1992 JTFFA (Joint Task Force for Full Accounting) excavation of another gravesite, they continue to waste taxpayer’s money when they have documents that show there was a highly classified record kept by the Laotians stating unless the USG abides by Nixon’s 17 pts there will be no information on the missing.)

 Lists carrying Hrdlicka as POW

 DIA Jan-1977, DOD (Department of Defense) 1993 list, Air force letter 1994 stating Hrdlicka POW at Homecoming.